 To the average car owner wanting to simply view the codes to tell their mechanic or fix themselves, this scan tool is ideal.
 The AD310 is simple to use and definitely worth the small amount of money.Check it Out

 OBD2 Scanner Buying Guide

-The number of different car error code scan tools that you can buy is increasing every month.
-The market is fairly saturated with many OBD2 scanners under $100 being the most popular for the average car owner.
+The number of different car error code scan tools that are available is increasing every month.
+The market is fairly saturated with many OBD2 scanners under $100 being the most popular for the average car owner or home mechanic.

-At ProCarReviews, we have used over 50 different OBD2’s on a range of cars and we know exactly what to look out for.
+At ProCarReviews, we have used over 50 different scan tools on a range of cars and we know exactly what to look out for.
 Use the information below to increase your knowledge of the diagnostic tool world.

 Types of Diagnostic Scan Tools